SwingGuy1024/OpenApi3Bug/README.md

 I don't like this new behavior.
 I want the generated code to appear only in the target folder.
 This way, the `maven clean` operation will delete the previously generated code, and this will discourage lazy developers from disabling the code generation and editing the source code directly.
 I have worked on several projects where this had already happened by the time I joined, and it made the project harder to work with, and broke the auto documentation feature that's so useful.

 Also, it seems to me that the `mvn clean` operation should delete the previously generated code.
+It used to do that, but it doesn't anymore.

 I can't figure out how to override this behavior in the configuration of the generator.
 I tried to fix this by changing the `<sourceDirectory>` tag at the opening of the `<build>` block, and by setting the `<sourceFolder>` tag in the `<configOptions>` block.
 Neither worked.